-REACH Annex XI makes provision for adapting the standard testing regime by suggesting consideration of adaptation (because testing does not appear scientifically necessary) the standard test provided the following conditions are met:
+REACH Annex XI section 1.4 makes provision for adapting the standard testing regime by allowing for omission of the standard test (because "testing does not appear scientifically necessary") provided the following conditions are met:

-- The test has been validated according to internationally agreed validation principles - The results are adequate for the purpose of C&L and/or risk assessment (including PBT-assessment) and - There is adequate and reliable documentation of the method.
+- The test has been scientifically validated according to internationally agreed validation principles, - The results are adequate for the purpose of C&L and/or risk assessment (including PBT-assessment), and - There is adequate and reliable documentation of the method.

-Furthermore, REACH Annex XI permits the use of results from in vitro methods that have not yet been scientifically validated provided that they are identified as being suitable (see Section R.4.3.1)
+Furthermore, REACH Annex XI permits the use of results from in vitro methods that have not yet been scientifically validated provided that they are identified as being suitable (see Section R.4.3.1).